ThomasTerp/hla-vending-shop/README.md

 * **`\game\hlvr_addons\<YOUR ADDON NAME>\maps\`**
 * **`\game\hlvr_addons\<YOUR ADDON NAME>\maps\graphs\`**
 ## How to use
-Follow these steps to add a vending shop to your map:
+Follow these steps to add a Vending Shop to your map:
 1. Open the `Prefabs` tab at top of the Hammer window
 2. Select `Import Prefab`
-3. Find the folder containing the vending shop prefab in `\content\hlvr_addons\<YOUR ADDON NAME>\maps\prefabs\vending_shop\` and open `vending_shop.vmap`
+3. Find the folder containing the Vending Shop prefab in `\content\hlvr_addons\<YOUR ADDON NAME>\maps\prefabs\vending_shop\` and open `vending_shop.vmap`
 4. The prefab should now be added to the map and is ready to use
 5. Optionally you can change the properties of the prefab to your liking, see [Prefab Variables](#prefab-variables) below for more detailed descriptions of each variable
 ## Prefab Variables
-These variables can be changed per prefab instance to customize how the vending shop functions.<br />
+These variables can be changed per prefab instance to customize how the Vending Shop functions.<br />
 ![Prefab variables](https://user-images.githubusercontent.com/3063873/111882999-f3ab2700-89b8-11eb-9466-9ed81c487153.png)
 Prefab Variable | Default Value | Description
 --- | --- | ---
-Start Active | On | Start the vending shop activated<br />Items will only be spawned while active Starting Currency Amount | 0 | How much currency the vending shop starts with Extra Lights | Off | Turn on extra lighting, useful for dark places Tutorial | On | Enable tutorial that shows players where to put currency<br />Only shows once globabally per new game Disable Emit Trigger | Off | Disable the trigger that allows the player to take resin out of their backpack<br />This can be used if you want to use your own trigger that fits the environment shape better
+Start Active | On | Start the Vending Shop activated<br />Items will only be spawned while active Starting Currency Amount | 0 | How much currency the Vending Shop starts with Extra Lights | Off | Turn on extra lighting, useful for dark places Tutorial | On | Enable tutorial that shows players where to put currency<br />Only shows once globabally per new game Disable Emit Trigger | Off | Disable the trigger that allows the player to take resin out of their backpack<br />This can be used if you want to use your own trigger that fits the environment shape better